KECK INSTITUTE FOR SPACE STUDIES

 Are students considered core participants?

-I am a JPL co-lead, and I understand that KISS cannot provide $ to JPL to participate in the study.
+I am a JPL co-lead, and I understand that KISS cannot provide funding to JPL to participate in the study.
 How do we go about getting funding to attend the workshop and participate during the study program?

 Please contact the Office of the Chief Scientist and Chief Technologist at JPL for their process on how to secure JPL support for a study.